NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Gatewalkers/Protosoul.md

 abilities_mid:
   - name: ""
   - name: "Absorb Necromancy"
     desc: "  A protosoul is made of necromantic energy.
-Any time it would be affected by another creature's non-cantrip necromancy spell, after applying its immunity, it also regains 10 Hit Points."
+Any time it would be affected by another creature's non-cantrip necromancy spell, after applying its immunity, it also regains 10 healing Hit Points."

 attacks:
   - name: ""